dmeeco/fernfolio-11ty-template/src/projects/re-building-europes-agri-and-food-systems.md

 ---
 ### Project: Unknown_360_2025

-A Digital Ecosystem for Regenerative Agriculture
+Beyond A Digital Ecosystem for Regenerative Agriculture

 ### The Vision